ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### HTTPS server to auditors {#SCTfeedback-srvaud}

-HTTPS servers receiving SCT's from clients SHOULD share SCT's and certificate chains with CT auditors by either providing the well-known
+HTTPS servers receiving SCTs from clients SHOULD share SCTs and certificate chains with CT auditors by either providing the well-known
 URL: